mozilla/lightbeam/README.md

 First, [install][] the Mozilla Add-on SDK if you haven't already, and activate it in a command line terminal.

+    cd addon-sdk
+    source bin/activate

 In the addons-sdk/packages directory, you will need to install the menuitems package and its dependency, the vold-utils package:

     git clone https://github.com/voldsoftware/vold-utils-jplib.git
     git clone https://github.com/voldsoftware/menuitems-jplib.git

-Then, check out the Collusion repository and enter it:
+Then, check out the Collusion repository and enter it (do this where you want the Collusion directory, not in the addon-sdk directory):

     git clone git://github.com/mozilla/collusion.git
     cd collusion

 Finally, run:

-    python develop.py
+    cfx run

-This will set up the web front-end for Collusion on port 8888 and start Firefox with a temporary profile that has Collusion installed.
+This will start Firefox with a temporary profile that has Collusion installed.
 Just click on the Collusion icon at the bottom-right of the browser window to open the web front-end.

 At this point, any changes you make to the web front-end simply require reloading the tab containing it.
-Changing the add-on, however, will require quitting Firefox and running `python develop.py` again.
+Changing the add-on, however, will require quitting Firefox and running `cfx run` again.

   [install]: https://addons.mozilla.org/en-US/developers/docs/sdk/latest/dev-guide/addon-development/installation.html